-"Set out the very moment you receive this for Paris.
-I am waiting for you."
-He slips his despatch into an envelope, and on the envelope he writes: " Mousieur le Comte de Marchant, at Arnouville."
-A page of the king's stables is sent for; the royal missive is put into his hands, and he is ordered to mount a horse and to go to Arnouville full speed.
+Set out, the very moment you receive this, for Paris; I am waiting for you.

+He slips his despatch into an envelope, and on the envelope he writes,

+Monsieur le Comte de Machaut, at Arnouville.

+A page of the king's stables is sent for; the royal missive is put into his hands, and he is ordered to mount a horse, and to go to Arnouville full speed.

 And now that the page is despatched, the king can receive mesdames.

-Mesdames-the same whom the king, their father, as has been seen in "Balsamo," called Locque, Chiffe, and Graille, three names eminently aristocratic-mesdames are waiting at a door opposite to that by which the page goes out, until he shall have left the room.
+Mesdames, the same whom the king their father, as has been seen in Balsamo, called Loque, Chiffe, and Graille, three names eminently aristocratic, mesdames are waiting at a door opposite to that by which the page goes out, until he shall have left the room.

 The page once gone out, mesdames may go in.

-They go in, entreat the king in favor of M. Maurepas-all this is a mere question of time-the king does not like to refuse mesdames anything-the king is so good!
+They go in, entreat the king in favor of Monsieur Maurepas; all this is a mere question of time; the king does not like to refuse mesdames anything, the king is so good!

 He will accede to their request when the page shall have got so far on his journey that no one can come up with him.

 He contested the point with mesdames, his eyes fixed on the time-piece.
 Half an hour will be sufficient for him.
 The time-piece will not deceive him.
 It is the time-piece which he himself regulates.

 Twenty minutes have elapsed, and he yields.

-"Let the page be overtaken," said he, "and all shall be as you please."
-Mesdames rush out of the room; they will dispatch a man on horseback; he shall kill a horse, two horses, six horses, but the page must be overtaken.
+Let the page be overtaken, said he, and all shall be as you please.

+Mesdames rush out of the room; they will despatch a man on horseback; he shall kill a horse, two horses, ten horses, but the page must be overtaken.

 All these determinations are unnecessary; not a single horse will be killed.

 In going down the staircase one of the page's spurs struck against one of the stone steps and broke short off.
 How could any one go at full speed with only one spur?

-Besides, the Chevalier d'Abrac is the chief of the great stable, and he would not allow a courier to mount his horse-he whose duty it was to inspect the couriers-if the courier was about to set out in a manner that would not do honor to the royal stables.
-The page, therefore, could not set out without having both his spurs.
+Besides, the Chevalier d'Abzac is the chief of the great stable, and he would not allow a courier to mount his horse he whose duty it was to inspect the couriers-if the courier was about to set out in a manner that would not do honor to the royal stables.

+The page therefore could not set out without having both his spurs.

-The result of all this was, that instead of overtaking the page on the road to Arnouville-galloping at full speed-he was overtaken before he had left the courtyard of the palace.
+The result of all this was, that instead of overtaking the page on the road to Arnouville galloping at full speed he was overtaken before he had left the courtyard of the palace.

 He was already in the saddle and was about to depart in the most irreproachable good order.

 The despatch is taken from him, the text of the missive is left unchanged, for it was as good for the one as the other.
-Only, instead of writing the address, "To Monsieur de Marchant, at Arnouville," mesdames wrote, "To Monsieur le Comte de Maurepas, at Pontchartrain."
+Only instead of writing the address, To Monsieur de Machaut, at Arnouville, mesdames wrote, To Monsieur le Comte de Maurepas, at Pontchartrain.

 The honor of the royal stable is saved, but the monarchy is lost.

-With Maurepas and Calonne, everything goes on marvelously well; the one sings, the other plays; but besides the courtiers, there are the receivers-general, who also have their functions to perform.
-Louis XIV. began his reign by ordering two receiversgeneral to be hanged, and with the advice of Colbert; after which he took Lavallière for his mistress and built Versailles.
+With Maurepas and Calonne everything goes on marvellously: the one sings, the other pays; but besides the courtiers, there are the receivers-general, who also have their functions to perform.

+Louis XIV. began his reign by ordering two receivers-general to be hanged, with the advice of Colbert; after which he took Lavallière for his mistress and built Versailles.
 Lavallière cost him nothing.